AGrigoruta/Web-Cluster-VueJS-Workshop/README.md

 ## 5-get-seating

-1. Configure the state so it accepts the seat object
+1. Configure the state so it accepts the seat ARRAY

 2. Create actions to fetch the seating data from the DB based on a given day